Mohamed-Ishak/WeBook_WebApp_Framework/README.md

- I have created a method to generate a rondom email each time using timeStampe of the creation time
+ I have created a method to generate a rondom email each time using timeStampe to register with unique email every time